cofiprofim/AutoSeller/README.md

     },
     "Auto_Sell": {
-        "Ask_Before_Sell": true, If you have this enabled, tool will ask you each item to sell "Hide_OnSale": false, If you will try to sell item which is already on sale when you have this option enabled, it will be ignored
+        "Ask_Before_Sell": true, If you have this enabled, tool will ask you each item to sell "Save_Progress": true, If you have this enabled all the items that you "sold" or "skiped" an ID of this item will be saved in items/seen.json file and ingored next time you open program
+        "Hide_OnSale": false, If you will try to sell item which is already on sale when you have this option enabled, it will be ignored
         "Skip_If_Cheapest": false, If you have this enabled and item that you are selling is already the lowest in resale it will be skipped
         "Keep_Serials": 0, Any item serial which will be under this number will be skipped (0 to include all)